 Then of course, there’s the fact that toddlers are very unpredictable when it comes to food.
 One day they’ll love bananas, and the next they’ll look at you like you’re crazy for offering them such a horrific item to consume.

-For me personally, my daughter’s pickiness with food pushed me to get in a rut when it came to introducing new foods to her diet, and it wasn’t until I did some research and pulled together a master meal list for toddlers, that I started to see her expand her palette.
+For me personally, my daughter’s pickiness with food pushed me to get in a rut when it came to introducing new foods to her diet, and it wasn’t until I did some research and pulled together a master meal list for toddlers, that I started to see her palette expand.